fltk/fltk/test/README-unittests.txt

     3) Add an entry anywhere to the enum {} at the top of the unittests.h file.
 Example:

         enum {
           UT_TEST_ABOUT = 0,
           UT_TEST_POINTS,
           ...
           UT_TEST_FOO,    <-- ADD YOUR TEST CLASS NAME IN ALL CAPS ...
         };

     4) Add your new unittest_xxx.cxx file to:

-                a) test/CMakeLists.txt          -- cmake needs this
+        test/CMakeLists.txt          -- cmake needs this
-                b) test/Makefile                -- configure needs this (?)

       You should then be able to use cmake to create a build directory that builds with your new test. e.g.

         mkdir build
+        cd build
         cmake ..

       ..and from there, you should be able to go through the common edit/make/run development cycle:

         make -j 4                    <-- should build bin/test/unittests with your test bin/test/unittests           <-- run unittests to check your work

       5) That's it!